off-by-some/Whiteboard/README.md

 Grunt will compile all of your livescript for you!

-To get this versoin working you need npm.
+To get the Chaplin version (new-frontend) working you need npm.
  - npm install -g grunt-cli bower
  - npm install && bower install